 UTV Battery Dead?
-How to actually keep a charge.
+Here's How To Keep a Charge

 With spring right around the corner, it feels like great time to address your ATV or UTV battery and charging system.
 If it seems every time you let your rig sit for a few weeks and the battery is dead, this one's for you.
 In this scenario, EVERYONE blames the battery.
 Most of the time it is not the battery's fault - at least not at first.
 Almost every powersport vehicle has a stator type charging system.
 This is a great system and works well when you are not in low throttle positions.
 The average charging system in a powersports application is 30 to 40 amps.

 Step back and do a little math and things become clearer.
 Here's an example of just SOME of the items that are drawing power from your battery: